 - Intellectual property: If you write a book in South Africa, copyright arises automatically.

 - Duration: In SA copyright protection in literature, music and artistic works lasts for the life of the author and 50 years after his death (multiple authors – 50 years after the longest living author died).

-Fair use or fair dealing is provided for in a section of SA Copyright Act.
+Fair use or fair dealing is provided for in a section of the SA Copyright Act.
 As long as your copy does not deprive the rights holder of income, your actions are legal.
-Making multiple copies of a copyright protected work however, falls outside fair dealing.
+Making multiple copies of a copyright-protected work, however, falls outside fair dealing.
 Fair dealing allows:

 - copying for research and study as much of a work to meet reasonable needs without seeking permission from the copyright owner and paying compensation

 - quoting from a copyright-protected work provided the source, author or copyright owner is acknowledged